aaronwht/node-without-express/README.md

-This sample project demonstrates WHY you should use a Node.js framework.
+This sample project demonstrates WHY you should use a Node.js framework like Express.

 The project defaults to using raw Node.js without Express.